February 2009 British Isles snowfall

-The February 2009 Great Britain and Ireland snowfall was a prolonged period of snowfall that began on 1 February 2009.
+A prolonged period of snowfall began in Great Britain and Ireland on 1 February 2009.
 Some areas experienced their largest snowfall levels in 18 years.
 Snow fell over much of Western Europe.
 The United Kingdom's Met Office and Ireland's Met Éireann issued severe weather warnings in anticipation of the snowfall.
 More than 30 cm of snow fell on parts of the North Downs and over 20 cm in parts of the London area.
 Such snow accumulation is uncommon in London.
 On the morning of 6 February the majority of Great Britain and Ireland had snow cover, with the area surrounding the Bristol Channel (South Wales: Cardiff area; and South West England: Bristol area) being most affected: 55 cm had settled overnight around Okehampton, Devon, South West England with similar depths in South Wales.
 In Ireland the highest totals were recorded around East Kildare and County Wicklow where up to 28 cm fell around Naas, County Kildare and even more along the Wicklow Mountains.
 The last time such widespread snowfall affected Britain was in February 1991.
 On the 2nd a total of 32 cm had fallen in Leatherhead, Surrey just south of the M25.
 Also 30 cm had fallen over the South Downs and 26 cm in higher areas of Brighton.

 On 2 February, all London Buses were removed from service and there were severe delays on London Underground.
 All train services on Southeastern railway services between London, Kent and East Sussex were cancelled, as were those on Southern.
 South West Trains operated an emergency timetable with reduced service.
 Severe disruption occurred on First Capital Connect services, c2c services, First Great Western services, National Express East Anglia and Eurostar services from St Pancras International.
 In Ireland Dublin Bus routes were also severely disrupted while in England all bus services in Brighton, Crawley and Royal Tunbridge Wells had been severely disrupted.